f-droid/fdroid-website/_posts/2018-03-01-website-updates.md

 The search field has changed to now be run by our own custom [search service](https://gitlab.com/fdroid/fdroid-website-search).
-This allows all aspects of the website to work with or without Javascript to support as wide a range of devices and browsers as possible, including Tor Browser and browsers on cheap mobile devices.
+This allows all aspects of the website to work with or without JavaScript to support as wide a range of devices and browsers as possible, including Tor Browser and browsers on cheap mobile devices.
 This new search service also includes a much more complete index, so it is now possible to search based on all of the metadata, for example